KogaraDigital/BorkScanner/README.md

 # BorkScanner

 BorkScanner is a fast, multi-threaded CLI tool for scanning video files for corruption using FFmpeg.
-It supports full or quick scans, concurrent processing, and outputs detailed logs of any errors found.
+It supports scanning full files or only checking first frame for speed, concurrent processing, and outputs detailed logs of any errors found.

 Currently only for Linux, Windows version coming soon.